 Have you ever thought to yourself, “Is my husband having a midlife crisis?”
 Maybe his behavior has changed so suddenly, so dramatically, that you’re wondering whether there’s an impostor living in his body.
+Or maybe this has been building up for a while and you’re starting to get seriously worried.

-If so, here’s a quick checklist to run through.
+Either way, here’s a quick checklist to run through.
 It’s by no means definitive or exhaustive, but if you find yourself saying “yes” more than “no,” then – I’m sorry to say – you may be in for world of hurt.

 1. He’s between 30 and 60 years of age.